ghimiresdp/python-notes/course/c14_regex/chapter 14.3 the re module.md

 ## `re.compile()` function

-The `re.compile()` function compiles the regular expression from the regular string. takes 2 arguments:
+The `re.compile()` function compiles the regular expression from the regular string to a regular expression object.
+It takes 2 arguments:
 - `pattern`: a regular expression as a string
-- `flags`: a value that can be specified to modify default behavior. _defaults to 0_
+- `flags`: a value that can be specified to modify default behavior. _defaults to 0_ Some example of flags are as follows:
+    - `re.A` or `re.ASCII`: Matches only ASCII matching instead of unicode matching.
+    - `re.I` or `re.IGNORECASE`: Expressions like `[A-Z]` also matches lowercase when this flag is specified
+    - `re.M` or `re.MULTILINE`: The pattern character `^` also matches the beginning of each line.
+    - `re.X` or `re.VERBOSE`: This flag allows us to write regex in a more readable way
+    - `re.DEBUG`: Displays debug information
 - The function returns a `re.Pattern` object which can then be used to match, search, or find all occurrences with that pattern.

 **Example**: A regular expression that extracts the name of a country that starts with A and ends with a